EmptyKeys/UI_Examples/README.md

 Examples for Empty Keys UI Library

-Prerequisites: Visual Studio 2015
+Prerequisites: Visual Studio 2017 15.9.2+

 Note for MonoGame: Examples are using standalone version installed by installer (not NuGet).
-You can download it on http://www.monogame.net/2017/03/01/monogame-3-6/
+You can download it on http://community.monogame.net/t/monogame-3-7-1-release/11173

 Note for Xenko: You need standard Xenko installed.
 You can download it on http://xenko.com/download/

-Note for Linux: You need support for PCL, on Debian you can install that with
+Note for Linux: You need .NET Core and .NET Standard 2.0

- sudo apt-get install referenceassemblies-pcl

 How to make them work
 =====================